-So whether you want to take a scenic road trip in South Carolina to see the natural wildlife, or you’re looking for a day trip around the city, or feel like venturing further out into to see the natural wildlife, you can rest assured that Clemson will provide every visitor with a day trip worth remembering.
+So whether you want to take a scenic road trip in South Carolina to see the natural wildlife, or you’re looking for a day trip around the city, you can rest assured that Clemson will provide every visitor with a trip worth remembering.
 Read on to find our top 15 favorite day trips from Clemson.

 #2 Twin Falls Trail

 The Twin Falls Trail is an easy 15-minute walk along 1/4 mile trail which leads to a viewing deck with seating allowing you to spend time enjoying this spectacular natural wonder.

 Bordering Sumter National Forest, Stumphouse Park is home to some pretty spectacular views including the hand-dug Stumphouse Tunnel and the Issaqueena Falls.
 There are plenty of hike trails including the Blue Ridge Railroad hiking trail and the Stumphouse Passage of the Palmetto Trail.
 Stumphouse Park is also home to the Stumphouse Mountain Bike Park.
 Learn More